w3f/Grants-Program/applications/DotStriker!.md

 ## 🌟 Project Overview

-DotStriker! won first runner-up at the [EasyA Consensus 2025 Hackathon](https://www.easya.io/events/easya-consensus-toronto-hackathon) under the Polkadot build track.
+DotStriker! won second place at the [EasyA Consensus 2025 Hackathon](https://www.easya.io/events/easya-consensus-toronto-hackathon) under the Polkadot build track.

 No shooting.
 No luck.
 Just speed, skill, and sync. <br/>
 The Striker who collects the most, wins. 🏆